How to make a Perfect Sphere Cake – Sphere Cake Tutorial

 - The dowels have to be close to each other so they are within the 2-inch base.

-- Place the second cake circle (5 inches)
+- Place the second cake circle (the 5-inch one).

 - As you can see in the image above – I have two half spheres – bottom one with dowels and centerboard and top sphere with only cake and frosting.